jochenruland/stock_price_indicator/README.md

       for which future stock prices shall be predicted.
 The ticker symbols must be a subset of the previously selected stock data

-@WORK
-Usually thousands of messages from different sources like Email, SMS, Twitter Feeds, etc. will reach people or organizations trying to help in case of a disaster while time is the most crucial resource.
-In this case this application intends to support these people and organizations by analyzing and automatically classifying the incoming messages and thus being able in a better way to allocate scarce resources.

-The project consists of 3 main pillars:
-1. The file `process_data.py` contains an ETL Pipeline to extract the data from 2 csv files, transform the data to one dataframe and load the result into a SQLite database file.

-2. The file `train_classifier.py` contains a ML Pipeline which loads the data from the SQLite database, splits up the category column and transforms the categories into binary values.
-The file further contains a custom tokenizer to normalize, tokanize, lemmantize and stem the messages text in preparation for use in the machine learning model.
-The ML model uses `CountVectorizer(), TfidfTransformer()` and `MultiOutputClassifier(RandomForestClassifier()` as well as `GridSearchCV` to process the text messages and classify them into 36 categories.
-The trained model is finally saved in a pickle file named `classifier.pkl`.

-3. The file `run.py` starts the Flask Webapp and prepares 3 visualizations which are then displayed on the frontend.

 ## Installation
-Clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/disaster_response_pipeline_project`.
-The file `/app/run.py` starts the Webapp.
+Clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/stock_price_indicator`.
+Then start either the Webapp `/app/web_app.py` or run the two scripts `/app/ETL.py` and `/app/ML.py` .

 ### Libraries
 You must have installed the following libraries to run the code:

+`sys`
 `pandas`
 `numpy`
-`re`
-`chardet`
-`sqlalchemy`
-`nltk`
+`matplotlib`
+`yfinance`
+`datetime`
 `sklearn`
-`pickle`
+`flask`
+`werkzeug`
 `json`
 `plotly`
-`flask`
-`joblib`
+`sqlite3`

+Alternatively you can install `requirements.txt`.

 ### Program and dataset files:

 ### MAIN FILES
-- `data/process_data.py`: The ETL pipeline used to extract, load and transform the data needed for model building.
-- `data/DisasterResponse.db`: SQLite database file where the result from the ETL pipeline is saved.
-- `models/train_classifier.py`: The Machine Learning pipeline used to train and test the model, and evaluate its results.
-The model is saved as `classifier.pkl`.
+- `app/data_wrangling/process_data.py`: module that includes the class StockDataAnalysis and some helper functions
+- `app/data_wrangling/train_classifier.py`: module that includes the class ModelStockPrice
+- `app/ETL.py`: ETL pipeline which extracts the data from Yahoo finance, calculates and joins features and safe the result to `indicators.db`
+- `app/ML.py`: Machine learning pipeline which loads the stock data from `indicators.db`, instantiates a model object which is then fitted and used for prediction
-- `app/run.py`: Starts the Python server for the Webapp.
+- `app/web_app.py`: Starts the Python server for the Webapp.

+@WORK---------------------------
 ### FILE STRUCTURE
 ```
 app